Layr-Labs/eigenlayer-docs/docs/operator-guides/avs-installation-and-registration/eigenda-operator-guide/README.md

 Operators that have been ejected can verify the change in two ways:

 1. Visit the EigenDA AVS application to observe whether your Operator is present in the active operator set on the [AVS page](https://goerli.eigenlayer.xyz/avs/eigenda).
 2. Observe your EigenDA Operator log for the following logs.
 If you see this consistently, then your operator is not receiving any disperser traffic and you may have been ejected.
-This is not an error but if you only see this log line repeatedly then it means you may not be receiving any disperser traffic.&#x20;
+This is not an error but if you only see this log line repeatedly then it means you may not be receiving any disperser traffic.

 ```
 INFO [12-21|18:53:46.673|github.com/Layr-Labs/eigenda/node/node.go:233]             Complete an expiration cycle to remove expired batches "num expired batches found and removed"=3  caller=node.go:233
 ```

-\
-\